28 November 2018

 International Driving Permits

-The AA also points out that in the event of no Brexit transition, International Driving Permits (IDP) are also likely to be needed.
-From 1 February, these will only be available from Post Offices by applying in person.
-Currently the AA issues them by mail order.
+The AA also points out that in the event of a no-deal Brexit with no transition International Driving Permits (IDP) are also likely to be needed.
+From 1 February 2019 these will only be available from post offices by applying in person.

 Two different types will apply:

-- A ‘1949 Convention’ IDP for Republic of Ireland, Spain, Malta, Cyprus or,
+- A '1949 Convention' IDP for the Republic of Ireland, Spain, Malta, Cyprus or,

 - A '1968 Convention' IDP for all other EU countries and for Norway and Switzerland